 Morning Star Zendo

-We invite you to join Morning Star’s online virtual zendo, a silent space for joining others in the practice of seated meditation or zazen.
-To prevent Zoom spam, to receive zoom codes, you must make a quick one time initial registration.
-You can find the codes on the MSZ monthly notice.
-If you are not receiving this notice sign up for this list directly on the Contact page tab.
+We invite you to join Morning Star’s continuing online virtual zendo, a silent space for joining others in the practice of seated meditation or zazen.
+To receive these codes please sign up under Contact tab and request by email from firstname.lastname@example.org.

 Monday through Friday at 7:00-7:45am.
 25 minutes, followed by chants on M/W/F, or by a short talk on T/Th.

-Saturday mornings at 9:00-10:00am.
-25 minutes, followed by a dharma talk, followed by sitting and discussion.
+Saturday mornings at 9:30-10:30am. (note time change in March from 9-10 am) 25 minutes, followed by a dharma talk, followed by sitting and discussion.

 Who we are